-Some men believe that exercising power and control, personal and physical strength, leadership, success, ambition and competition are important parts of manhood.
-This often leads to conflict with women's claims to equal rights and opportunities in society.
+Some men believe that exercising power and control, dominance, competition as well as physical violence are what make them a 'man' in the first place.
+This often conflicts with women's claims to equal rights and opportunities in society.

 In Germany, gender equality is the law.